dedanmsafari/react-basic/readme.md

-#The basics of react applications
+# The basics of react applications.

 This is my first intro to react applications